builders-blueprint-series/from-coder-to-engineer/body/chapter-9.md

 }
 ```

-The Unit class above has a single property called value that will return a null instance of the Unit class.
+The Unit class above has a single property called Value that will return a null instance of the Unit class.
 We can now apply our Unit class to our Func as follows.

 **Listing 9-X** Func that returns a Unit